telerik/winforms-docs/gauges/radialgauge/radialgauge.md

 The __RadRadialGauge__ control is designed to display a simple value within a definite range.
-This range is represented in a circular format similar to car speed dial.
+This range is represented in a circular format similar to car speed gauge.
 The circular container contains a scale in it which controls the overall layout of ticks, tick labels, needles and ranges and renders an optional scale bar.

 ![radialgauge-overview 001](images/radialgauge-overview001.gif)